 The pillars of Zhangjiajie are one of the most breathtaking sights we’ve ever seen.
 It’s no wonder the famous floating “Hallelujah mountains” from the movie Avatar were inspired by this natural phenomenon.
 The Wulingyuan Scenic and Historic area (also know as the Zhangjiajie National Forest Park) is home to thousands of quartzite sandstone towers where erosion by ice and water created the masterpiece we see today.
 The park is large and there are many different routes you can take to explore.

-Our itinerary takes you to two beautiful sections of the park to see the floating mountains of China and includes hiking, which we believe is the best way to fully experience the surroundings.
+Our Zhangjiajie itinerary takes you to two beautiful sections of the park to see the floating mountains of China and includes hiking, which we believe is the best way to fully experience the surroundings.
 It’s also the best way to avoid the crowds.
 You will be blown away when you see the Avatar mountains in real life!
 We recommend spending a full 2 days in Zhangjiajie National Forest Park to get the most out of your visit.

 Where to stay